Antique Wooden Corbel | Grotesque Crowned Face Carving | European 19th Century

 Description

 This antique wooden corbel is a striking example of 19th-century craftsmanship, carved with a grotesque face motif featuring an expressive crowned figure with a prominent mustache and ornamental details.
-The strong facial features combined with the decorative crown and surrounding motifs evoke the mysterious and dramatic aesthetic of Gothic-inspired architecture.
-Originally designed as a structural support, the piece also serves as a highly decorative object, carrying both functional and artistic significance.
+The bold facial features, combined with the decorative crown and surrounding motifs, evoke the dramatic aesthetic of Gothic-inspired architecture.
+Originally designed as a structural support projecting from a wall, the corbel also functioned as an ornamental element, blending architectural utility with artistic expression.

 Features